 2. Manage APN membership benefits and programs in AWS Partner Central

 Partner Central is our cockpit.
-We maintain clean records of opportunity registration, track co-sell stages with the ACE pipeline tooling, and tag deals to the differentiation programs they rely on.
-That discipline creates predictability: AWS sellers see where we’re engaged, psas understand where to help, and our leadership can forecast capacity needs.
-We also use Partner Central’s analytics to spot patterns—regions where our offers resonate, industries where a specific design pattern outperforms—and then double down with focused campaigns.
+We keep opportunity registration records clean and track co sell stages in the ACE pipeline.
+At the same time, we tag deals to the differentiation programs behind them.
+That discipline creates predictability.
+AWS sellers can see where we are engaged, and PSAs know where to help.
+Meanwhile, leadership can forecast capacity with more confidence.
+We also use Partner Central analytics to spot patterns across regions and industries.
+Then we double down with more focused campaigns.

 3. Sell or resell software and professional services through AWS Marketplace

 Marketplace is both a channel and a data source.
-Private offers tell us which pricing structures land in enterprise procurement, usage data informs our roadmap priorities, and buyer questions in the listing become a backlog for documentation.
-For resell motions (CPPO and beyond), we define governance for discounting and margin sharing up front so we can move quickly when a customer needs non-standard terms.
-The discipline is to keep Marketplace aligned with our current delivery patterns; stale listings hurt trust, while living offers become a shared asset across sales and services.
+Private offers show which pricing structures land in enterprise procurement.
+Meanwhile, usage data shapes our roadmap priorities.
+Buyer questions in the listing also become a documentation backlog.
+For resell motions like CPPO, we define discount and margin rules early.
+That way, we can move fast when customers need nonstandard terms.
+Above all, Marketplace must stay aligned with current delivery patterns.
+Stale listings erode trust, while living offers support both sales and services.

 4. Leverage AWS training enablement resources and Well Architected tools